 At only 57mm long and weighing a mere 35g, the Trace is one of the smallest headlight available today.

 But don’t be fooled by its size.
 It still packs a punch at 110 lumens.
 It’s best used during the day especially when riding around in urban areas.

-With its Optimum Mode Selector (OMS) feature, you can easily toggle between 3 light modes to adjust the brightness vs battery life to your liking.
+With its Optimum Mode Selector (OMS) feature, you can easily toggle between 3 light modes to adjust the brightness vs battery life to your needs.

 The body is made of aerospace quality, CNC machined aluminium to allow for efficient heat transfer and increased durability.